 How could it be done again, but better?

-During the past year, our team committed to designing a comprehensive Learning Collection that would communicate key lessons, best practices, and programmatic methodologies used not only by Internews in South Sudan, but by Internews’ humanitarian teams around the world.
-The Learning Collection would be composed of individual modules, each about a common project design or methodology like Boda Boda Talk Talk, radio distribution, or listening groups.
-To provide a holistic understanding of the approach, each module would have three parts: Context, Case Studies, and How-To Guide.
-These documents would appeal equally to practitioners and academics, and employ graphics, images, and layout techniques to present information in an appealing way.
+Our team designed a comprehensive Learning Collection that communicates key lessons, best practices, and programmatic methodologies used not only by Internews in South Sudan, but by Internews’ humanitarian teams around the world.
+The Learning Collection is composed of individual modules, each about a common project design or methodology like Boda Boda Talk Talk, radio distribution, or listening groups.
+To provide a holistic understanding of the approach, each module has three parts: Context, Case Studies, and How-To Guide.
+These documents appeal equally to practitioners and academics, and employ graphics, images, and layout techniques to present information in an appealing way.